This section has information about steps that can be taken after judgment including setting aside a judgment, appealing and collecting on a judgment.

-If the case was heard in the Court of Queen’s Bench an application to set aside a judgment must be made within 15 days of the trial.
+If the case was heard in the Court of King’s Bench an application to set aside a judgment must be made within 15 days of the trial.
 For a Small Claims case this application must be made within 90 days after the date of the judgment.
 In exceptional circumstances the court can allow the application to be made later than 90 days after the judgment.

 To set aside a Small Claims judgment you must fill out the Application to Set Aside a Judgment form.
 If the case was dismissed because you failed to appear you must include an Affidavit explaining why you did not appear.
 If you are the defendant you must also show that you have a valid defence to the action.
 A defence will be considered valid if it is based on reasonable grounds and/or if there is an issue that could be resolved by a trial.
 The judge will look at the application and decide whether the case should go back to court.
 If the judge decides the case should go back to court the judge will issue a Summons indicating a new court date.
 You must prove service on the other party before the hearing can go ahead.
 At the hearing the judge can set aside the judgment and determine if the case should be reheard.

 An appeal can only be made if the judge who decided the case made a mistake in applying the law.
 An appeal is not an opportunity to introduce new evidence or to challenge findings of fact that the trial judge made.
 On appeal the court looks at the transcript from the trial and the decision of the trial judge.